 Education and Opportunity

-As the son of a former principal, Congressman Poliquin understands the educational values of our Second District families.
+As the son of a former public school principal in Central Maine, Congressman Poliquin understands the educational values of Maine's 2nd District families.

 View information on student financial aid.